JashPancholi/F008_F025_LanguageTranslator/README.md

 -Made by Jash Pancholi and Aryan Pissal
 -It uses Google Translate API and tkinter GUI to provide an appropriate environment for language translation -we seek to improve the UI further, add a speech-to-text feature for vocal input and text-to-speech functionality for vocal output of the translated text
+- credit goes to https://pythongeeks.org/python-language-translator/ for creating the original project